Do you want to do early allergen introduction yourself? Is your baby ready for solids? Use these recipes to help introduce peanut, egg and milk.

 Ricotta Cheese: Whole-milk ricotta is another early dairy option once your baby can handle thicker purees.
 It tends to be lower in sodium than other cheeses.

 A note about sustaining exposure: landmark research studies on early and sustained allergen introduction had regular feeding ranging from 3 months to 4 years!
+These recipes are designed for 8-12 month old babies.

 - Spread peanut butter on small pieces of bread